COVID-19 Vaccine Information for Adults

 - Clinical Trials – All vaccines in the United States must go through three phases of clinical trials to make sure they are safe and effective.
 During the development of COVID-19 vaccines, phases overlapped to speed up the process, but all phases were completed.

 - Authorization or Approval – Before vaccines are available to people, the U.S. Food and Drug Administration (FDA) assesses the findings from clinical trials.
-FDA determined that three COVID-19 vaccines met FDA’s safety and effectiveness standards and granted those vaccines Emergency Use Authorizations (EUAs).
+The FDA determined that three COVID-19 vaccines met FDA’s safety and effectiveness standards and granted those vaccines Emergency Use Authorizations (EUAs).
 This allowed the vaccines to be quickly distributed to control the pandemic.
 Before recommending COVID-19 vaccination for children, scientists conducted clinical trials.
-The FDA gave the Pfizer-BioNTech COVID-19 vaccine emergency authorization to use in children ages 5 years through 15 years old and full approval to use in people ages 16 years and older.
+Currently, there are 2 FDA approved vaccines for active immunization to prevent COVID-19: Comirnaty (12+, Pfizer) and SpikeVax (12+, Moderna).
+The Novavax vaccine for all ages, and all COVID-19 vaccines for children aged 6 month - 11 years, are available under Emergency Use Authorization.

 - Tracking Safety Using Vaccine Monitoring Systems – COVID-19 vaccine safety monitoring has been the most intense and comprehensive in U.S. history.
 Hundreds of millions of people in the United States have received COVID-19 vaccines.
-Through several monitoring systems, CDC and FDA continue to provide updated information on the safety of these vaccines.
+Through several monitoring systems and post - marketing studies, CDC and FDA continue to provide updated information on the safety of these vaccines.

 What are the ingredients in COVID-19 vaccines?